Welcome to Edfords Care Farm, a non-profit organisation situated on an 84 acre site in picturesque Norfolk.

 We work with vulnerable people from all walks of life as well as children with special educational needs offering them the opportunity to work with rare breed livestock, grow their own fruit and vegetables and learn new skills all whilst achieving qualifications through evidence based learning giving them an education delivered outside in a calming environment.

-Edfords Care Farm was created almost by accident, when Chris was struggling with his mental health we obtained an allotment from the local council we quickly noticed that working with the fruit and vegetable gardens as well as the chickens we kept on the allotment seemed to help Chris and after a couple of years we decided to take this further.
+Lou Bishop-Howes and Chris Howes created Edfords almost by accident, when Chris was struggling with his mental health we obtained an allotment from the local council we quickly noticed that working with the fruit and vegetable gardens as well as the chickens we kept on the allotment seemed to help Chris and after a couple of years we decided to take this further.

 We knew it was helping but we needed to research this further so we packed our things and moved out of the city to an old farmhouse with ¾ of an acre in rural Norfolk, we started to keep pigs, then sheep and then goats as well as expanding our flock of chickens.
 After almost threeyears of research and planning we set up Edfords Care Farm on a small 2 acre site on the North Norfolk Coast in May 2014.

-Edfords was growing fast and in April 2019 were successful in applying for a Norfolk County Council Farm based in Mautby, the relocation took place in October 2019 and we are now based on an 84 acre farm giving us the opportunity to expand many elements of the farm and create new opportunities for those visiting Edfords.
+Edfords was still growing fast and in April 2019 were successful in applying for a Norfolk County Council Farm based in Mautby, the relocation took place in October 2019 and we are now based on an 84 acre farm giving us the opportunity to expand many elements of the farm and create new opportunities, we now offer an Alternative Provision for students who struggle in the classroom and this is what Edfords does primarily with four days of the week dedicated to these groups.